Nuwa-genomics/Nuwa/README.md

 ## Build model

 Build an deep autoencoder based on [Cite-seq model](https://github.com/naity/citeseq_autoencoder) for cluster analysis.
+Automatically selects a Cuda capable GPU for faster training if one is available.

 ![build model](screenshots/model.png "Build Model")